GSK picks ex-Tesco chief Lewis to head spun-off consumer healthcare arm - Sky News - NewsBreak

 GSK picks ex-Tesco chief Lewis to head spun-off consumer healthcare arm - Sky News

-Dec 19 (Reuters) - GlaxoSmithKline Plc (GSK.L) has picked former Chief Executive Officer of Tesco Plc (TSCO.L) Dave Lewis to head GSK's consumer healthcare unit, which is being spun off into a standalone business, Sky News reported on Sunday.
+Dec 19 (Reuters) - GlaxoSmithKline Plc has picked former Chief Executive Officer of Tesco Plc Dave Lewis to head GSK's consumer healthcare unit, which is being spun off into a standalone business, Sky News reported bit.ly/3p8T3zo on Sunday.

 Confirmation of his appointment could come as soon as Monday, the broadcaster said.